networknt/light-doc/content/en/concern/consul.md

 # is built on top of light-4j and the above options are not available.
 For example, your service is behind NAT.
 ttlCheck: false
 # endpoints that support blocking will also honor a wait parameter specifying a maximum duration for the blocking request.
-# This is limited to 10 minutes.This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes,		 # This is limited to 10 minutes.This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes,
+# This is limited to 10 minutes.
+The value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes,
-# respectively).		 # respectively).
+# respectively).
-wait: 600s		 wait: 600s
+wait: 600s
-# enable using HTTP/2 to connect to consul, for now doesn't support consul version 1.4 or above, please make it false when consul version maches.
+# enable using HTTP/2 to connect to consul, for now doesn't support consul version 1.4 or above, please make it false when
-# value is default to false
+consul version maches.
+The value is default to false to ensure compatibility.
 enableHttp2: false
 ```